Nearest neighbor empirical processes: Proof of Proposition

 or equivalently, for all $\epsilon \in (0,2A)$ all $|u|\leq \delta$,

 Consequently, if $(\delta_n)_{n\geq 1} $ is a positive sequence converging to $0$, it holds for $n$ large enough,

 but the previous upper bound goes to $0$ by assumption.

-\textbf{Acknowledgment.} The author would like to express his gratitude to Johan Segers and Aigerim Zhuman for many interesting discussions on concentration inequalities and for spotting a mistake in the statement of Lemma \ref{prop:tau} in an earlier version of the paper.
+{\textbf{Acknowledgments.}} The author would like to express his gratitude to Johan Segers and Aigerim Zhuman for spotting a mistake in the statement of Lemma \ref{prop:tau} in an earlier version of the paper.